Ypupiara: Description

+The describers of Ypuparia suggested that unenlagiines such as Ypupiara and its sister taxon Austroraptor likely consumed fish for a considerable part of their diet, based on their non-serrated conical teeth that are similar to those of other piscivorous tetrapods including gavialoid crocodylians, spinosaurid theropods, and anhanguerid pterosaurs.

 Classification

 For the 80 years before it was described, Ypupiara was classified as an indeterminate vertebrate.
 It was not until it was described in 2021 by Brum et al. when it was recognised as a theropod belonging to the Unenlagiinae.
 Ypupiara was found to be the sister taxon to Austroraptor.